joshkgarber/kumpel/README.md

 - [sqlite3](https://sqlite.org/index.html)
 - python>=3.10

-Python packages will be installed into a new venv:
+The following Python packages will be installed automatically into a new venv:

 - google-genai
 - python-dotenv